Azure/AKS-Construction/README.md

 Guide | Description
 ----- | -----------
-[Generic Contribution Guide](CONTRIBUTING.md) | Talks about the branching strategy, using CodeSpaces and general guidance [Helper Contribtion Guide](https://github.com/Azure/AKS-Construction/blob/main/docs/ContributingHelper.md) | Talks about the structure of the app and walks through a sample change of adding a new feature to the UI and Bicep
+[Generic Contribution Guide](CONTRIBUTING.md) | Talks about the branching strategy, using CodeSpaces and general guidance [Helper Contribution Guide](https://github.com/Azure/AKS-Construction/blob/main/docs/ContributingHelper.md) | Talks about the structure of the app and walks through a sample change of adding a new feature to the UI and Bicep

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us